 The input data listed in clause 5.2.5.2.2 in TS 23.502 [3] apply when an AM Policy Association is created for a 5G-RG, except for the handling of RFSP information that applies only in case a 5G RG is registered over 3GPP access.

-The input information when the UE registers via W-5GAN includes the Access type set to non-3GPP access, the User Location Information including the Global Line ID or the HFC node Id.
+The input information when the UE registers via W-5GAN includes the Access type set to non-3GPP access, the User Location Information including the GLI or the HFC node Id.

 The output information when the UE registers via W-5GAN is defined in clause 9.5 and the Policy Control Request triggers applicable for for RG access via W-5GAN are defined in clause 9.5.3.